DenefLab/Computational-boot-camp/docs/source/Pipeline.rst

-you can simply run conda activate with the above path to start this environment.
+you can simply run conda activate with the above path to start this environment and also module load singualarity.
 Every other part of the workflow is controlled through containers.

 Setting up a Snakemake Profile
 ------------------------------